 Test points TP1 through TP4 are located on the EVM to facilitate the addition of the receive signal path to the signal chain as shown in Figure 3-5.
-When implementing the receive path, a hybrid must be used, as ADSL is full duplex.
+When implementing the receive path, a hybrid must be used since ADSL is full duplex.
 The hybrid cancels out the TX signal and allows the RX signal from the line to come through.
-The THS6052 EVM does not have hybrid circuitry included.
-Texas Instruments assumes that the customer has a proprietary hybrid design they would prefer to implement.
-Each customer should know their nominal line impedance characteristics and thus should be able to match them better.
-Texas Instruments does have an EVM that contains a THS6062 ADSL receiver.
-The EVM can be purchased separately to facilitate construction of a complete ADSL transmit/receive interface.
+The THS6053EVM does not include receive or hybrid circuitry.
+Texas Instruments assumes that customers prefer to implement their own propriety hybrid design.
+This makes sense as each customer knows their nominal line impedance characteristics, and is able to match them better.
+Texas Instruments does have an EVM that contains a THS6062 ADSL receiver, and this EVM can be purchased separately to facilitate construction of a complete ADSL transmit/receive interface.